pedrohenriquecardoso/rabbitmq-hello-world/README.md

 👉 But you can also run RabbitMQ with Docker Desktop if you want.

-👉 How install RabbitMQ in Ubuntu? https://github.com/pedrohenriquecardoso/rabbitmq-install-ubuntu
+👉 How install RabbitMQ on Ubuntu? https://github.com/pedrohenriquecardoso/rabbitmq-install-ubuntu

 ## Installation ☕️